NVIDIA/aistore/transport/README.md

 * otherwise, use `SendV()` with the destinations specified as a comma-separated list, or
 * use `Send()` with a list of nodes on the receive side.

-Other provided APIs include terminating all contained streams - gracefully or instanteneously via `Close`, and more.
+Other provided APIs include terminating all contained streams - gracefully or instantaneously via `Close`, and more.

 Finally, there are two important facts to remember: